-WA RD PRIORITIES: W ARD 22 IDP a / a / Deliv erable ' Target Perforr nance Rating Departmental Ref No Ward Priority Description of Ward Priority Key Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National / Provincial / 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Comment Safety in Ward 22 and alongside the Eerste Riviera Conduct sporadic crime prevention operations within the WCO24 Number of sporadic crime prevention operations conducted within the WCO24 by 30 June Community and Protection Services Protection Services Local n/a 92 n/a n/a n/a n/a n/a n/a n/a n/a Sporadic Joint Operations are held as per SSP Planning Meetings to address the by- law offences and criminal activities.
+WA ARD PRIORITIES: W /ARD 22 IDP al / Deliv erable ' Target Perforr nance Rating Departmental Ref No Ward Priority Description of Ward Priority Key Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National / Provincial / 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Comment Safety in Ward 22 and alongside the Eerste Riviera Conduct sporadic crime prevention operations within the WCO24 Number of sporadic crime prevention operations conducted within the WCO24 by 30 June Community and Protection Services Protection Services Local n/a 92 n/a n/a n/a n/a n/a n/a n/a n/a Sporadic joint operations are held as per the SSP planning meetings to address by-law offences and criminal activities.
 Members also deployed intermittedly to assist with enforcement.
 TBC Priority 1: Safety and security All safety requests previously mentioned are top priority.
 Together with that is the priority that all the cameras in Ward 22 should be linked to the internal system with sustainable and reliable internet and be monitored by the control room Repair and maintenance form part of the CCTV Camera Master Plan.
-Active Cameras are monitored by the Control Room Operators Not Applicable Community and Protection Services Protection Services Local n/a n/a n/a n/a n/a = n/a n/a n/a n/a The challenges with Server and Network are currently addressed.
-Awaiting approval of a new tender.
-TBC Priority 2: Road safety Sealing of roads was put on the list as well, but it has somehow disappeared.
+Active Cameras are monitored by the Control Room Operators Not Applicable Community and Protection Services Protection Services Local n/a n/a n/a n/a n/a = n/a n/a n/a n/a The challenges with servers and networks are currently addressed.
+Awaiting approval of a new tender. ТВС Priority 2: Road safety Sealing of roads was put on the list as well, but it has somehow disappeared.
 The internal roads in the suburb of Ward 22 need serious attention Roads are assessed annually.
 Roads in poor conditions will receive priority, depending on available funding Not Applicable Infrastructure Services Roads, Transport and Storm Water (RTS) Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a Roads are assessed annually.
-Roads in poor conditions will receive priority, depending on available funding.
+Roads in poor condition will receive priority, depending on available funding.